 Kufflers Weinzelt – the wine tent

-So yes, one of the big Oktoberfest beer tents is actually a wine tent—Kufflers Weinzelt.
-I am not a wine drinker but even I love this tent.
-It has a totally different feel than a regular beer tent—more like you’re in a huge Alpine lodge.
-And the seating in here is unique too—booths instead of traditional beer garden benches.
+One of the big Oktoberfest beer tents is actually a wine tent—Kufflers Weinzelt.
+I’m not a wine drinker but even I love this tent.
+It has a totally different vibe than the other beer tents.
+It’s more like you’re in a huge Alpine lodge, with unique booths instead of traditional beer garden benches.

-At the wine tent, you have a lot of ways to enjoy Oktoberfest for non-beer drinkers.
+At the wine tent, you have a lot of ways to enjoy Oktoberfest as a non-beer drinker.
 First and foremost, there’s wine.
 White wine, red wine, rosé, sparkling wine, Champagne, prosecco, and sekt (German-style sparkling wine).
-You can buy it by the glass or by the bottle.
+You can order it by the glass or by the bottle.
 Yes, like a regular, human-sized wine glass.
 Not a mug made for a giant.

 They have tons of options too—everything from the totally affordable and reasonable to the almost €5000 bottles.
 Order carefully, here!
 Remember that periods and commas are reversed in Europe.
-So, a $5,000 bottle of wine in Germany will look like: €5.000 – that is not a five dollar bottle of champagne, got it?
+So, a $5,000 bottle of wine in Germany may look like: €5.000 – that’s not a five dollar bottle of champagne, got it?

 (Kufflers Weinzelt also has liquor and beer options, which I’ll get to in a minute.)